| | Because in our 12 months in government we set an

 village housing and sanitation and the provision of utilities such as

+water, electricity and telecommunications.
 We have also focused on agricultural and rural

 development, tourism with particular emphasis on eco-tourism and other